icecube/OMSim/documentation/extra_doc/2_technicalities.md

  - Fit the weights using simulation data.
 The analysis done for the mDOM can be found in the notebook located in `documentation/notebooks/detection_efficiency_matching/`.

  - Save the weights in a file and store it in `common/data/PMTs/measurement_matching_data/CE_weight/`
- - Add the `configureCEweightInterpolator()` in the constructor of your PMT class using the new file as input
+ - Add to this file in the PMT data file under the key `jCEweightsFileName`.
  - Run the simulation again and check if the weights are correct.

  ### Step 4: Matching gain / transit time scans